Steps to Test Outstanding Checks

 Drag the fill handle (a small square in the lower-right corner of the cell) down to apply this formula to all rows with outstanding checks.

-Step 5: Use the VLOOKUP Function to Confirm Outstanding Checks
+Use the VLOOKUP Function to Confirm Outstanding Checks

 Create another column titled “VLookup Status.”